AdobeDocs/photoshop-api-docs/README.md

 This is a partial list of currently supported features.
 Please also see the [Release Notes](https://forums.adobeprerelease.com/photoshopapiservice/categories/releasenotes) for a list of added features

 ### Layer level edits
+- Move or resize the layer via it's bounds
+- Delete layers
 - Adjustment layers
   - Add or edit an adjustment layer.
 The following types of adjustment layers are currently supported:
   - Brightness and Contrast